 The challengers include American Tradition Partnership Inc., described on its website as opposed to “environmental extremism,” the Montana Shooting Sports Association Inc., a gun-rights and firearms-safety group, and Champion Painting Inc., a painting and drywall business with a single shareholder.

 The case is American Tradition Partnership v.
-Attorney General for the State of Montana (STOMT1), 11-1179.
+Attorney General for the State of Montana (STOMT1:US), 11-1179.

 To contact the reporter on this story: Julie Bykowicz in Washington at email@example.com